Drifting010/Hackathon-Course-Project/readme.md

 Our hackathon platform aims to enhance user experience and project management efficency and customizability.
 These include the ability to host and participate in events, manage events, register for events, make submissions, and award winners.

 One of our platform's standout features is a tag system, which serves to aid in event filtering.
 Hackathons inherently span multiple domains, and this tag system allows both hosts and participants to align and find events that match their areas of interest more easily.
 Another significant feature of our platform is the customizable registration and submission forms.
 Recognizing that every hackathon has its unique needs and requirements, we provide the flexibility for host to design these forms.
 This customization feature ensures a smooth and tailored user experience for both hosts and participants.

+### Upcoming features

+Sign in with third-party authentication provider.
+Like google and github etc. Buttons are already.

+Data visualizations: provide host and admin analytical data to help them better manage and improve on their existing platform or hacakthons.

 # Getting Started